whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Your Spiritual Strength.md

 ## Chapter 16: Build Your Spiritual Strength

 So many aspects of our way of life in unhealthy nations keep us stuck.
-Your profit economy encourages you to focus on your own needs and make money just to survive.
+The profit economy encourages us to focus on our own needs and make money just to survive.
 We are trained to care about certain things and ignore others, and where to put our attention, time, and money.
 Many "conventional" or "mainstream" values are somehow superficial or misguided.

 Growing up, I learned that the United States was the best country in the world, and I felt proud to live in a capitalist democracy.
 I looked forward to contributing to the United States' progress and growth throughout my life.
 As a church-going Christian, I bowed my head every night before dinner and prayed.

 Over time, as I learned all the things that I share in this book, I had to give up a lot of beliefs -- beliefs about the society I live in, beliefs about history, beliefs about myself and the future, beliefs about what matters and what doesn't matter.

 Giving up old beliefs and perspectives can be hard, even when it's obvious that they don't work.
 Don Cox described his own transformation.
-He had engaged in various kinds of activism to fight racial oppression in the US, but finally in 1967 he went to a conference where black people openly discussed oppression and revolution.
+He had engaged in various kinds of activism to fight racial oppression in the US, but finally in 1967 he went to a conference where black people openly discussed revolution.
 Cox heard Black Panthers speak for the first time.
 He said, "I was drunk with this new world I had not even known existed.
 Pieces started falling into place.
 It was a cascade, a snowball rolling down the mountainside."[xxx-just another nigger|just another nigger]

 Then he described how hard this was: "Everything I had heard during the weekend helped me understand that all the efforts I had made up until then to be acceptable to mainstream society had just made me a 'good nigger.'
 I was simultaneously ashamed and furious.
 All I could do was cry."
 Cox eventually dedicated himself to freeing black Americans from oppression, becoming a senior leader in the Black Panthers.[xxx-just another nigger|just another nigger]